tay-bird/birdnest-aboutme/projects.rst

 Skybird
 -------

-Skybird is a lightweight cloud service for personal servers.
-It provides an email and calendar interface, file management, and server statistics dashboards.
+Skybird was a simple web protal for personal servers.
+It provided an email and calendar interface, ;pca; file management, and server stats dashboards.
-Skybird can be run locally, or through Apache with WSGI.

 I worked on this project in late 2014 to try my hand web development and hosting, database administration, and user authentication with OAuth.
 The source code is